jipyeong-lee/Korean_Dialect_Translation/README.md

 # Korean Dialect Neural Machine Translation
-The repo is a model that converts Korean into polite sentences.(using OpenNMT Transformer)
+The repo is a model that converts Korean into dialect sentences.(using OpenNMT Transformer)

 ## Getting Started